 Already started your application?
 Click here to continue.

-Submit your essay as part of completing the online application or email it separately to email@example.com.
+Submit your essay as part of completing the online application or email it separately to firstname.lastname@example.org.
 You must have official transcripts sent directly from your high school and previous colleges/universities.
-The transcripts can be submitted electronically from the school or can be mailed to Prescott College, Office of Admissions 220 Grove Avenue, Prescott, Arizona, 86301.
+Official transcripts can be submitted electronically by the issuing institution via Parchment, or can be mailed to Prescott College, Office of Admissions 220 Grove Avenue, Prescott, Arizona, 86301.

 Students are expected to enter the College with a level of technology competency sufficient to function effectively in the program.
 Proficiency is defined as a comfort and knowledge of using email, navigating the Internet, and basic word processing skills.
 Students must be able to use message boards or computer conferencing tools to communicate with others, download and upload files, and attach files to email.
 Students are required to have full-time access to a computer that has a reliable Internet connection.